aindrajaya/open-source-guide/notes.md

 ====
 2. How can you benefit from Open-Source
 # Become a better developer
+-- Maybe you are still entry-leve.
+Or maybe you are an experienced developer.
+No amtter the level, the world of tech is a place where you can (and should) strive to learn something new.
+Open-source allows you to build up skills and become a better developer.
+If you are an entry-level or newly graduated junior, you may find yourself stuck in the famous "cannot get hired because I don' have experience" deadlock.
+Open-source doesn't require you to be hired, nor does it require you to have a degree or a resume.
+It's obvious opportunituy to grab some initial experience that you can show the recruiter for your next interview.
+If you are an experienced developer, you may have gotten stuck in the ways at your current day job.
+You probably became really good at something very specific.
+Thus, your manager keeps placing the same old tasks on your table.
+Open-Source is the perfect place to pick up new skills that your current job doesn't allow.
+Do you want to become better at Machine Learning?
+At blockchain?
+DEsign, UX, Organizing? there is always something to do in the world of Open-source.
+Don't wait around.
+Go and explore- and pick up a task that will make you become a better developer.
 # Become a Great Collaborator
 # Improve the Software you use
 # Grow your Reputation